Conquering the Monolith beast with Android MonkeyRunner

-Though it may be generally considered cheating, when I was faced with having to endure repeatedly tapping the beast in the game Monolith on Android I did what every good programmer does and automated the task.
+Though it may be generally considered cheating, when I was faced with having to endure repeatedly tapping the beast in the game Monolith on Android - since renamed to Tap & Conquer - I did what every good programmer does and automated the task.

 The tool I used was Android’s MonkeyRunner as I was planning on using to test the UI of an app I was writing, so provided me with good practice.